-After all, big data analytics is not paint by numbers – you need an open, experimental canvas that lets analysts use their craftiness to create a work of art that finds well-hidden answers.
+After all, big data analytics is not painted by numbers – you need an open, experimental canvas that lets analysts use their craftiness to create a work of art that finds well-hidden answers.

 3. Facilitate Collaboration

-Each piece of the equation – data and analysis – has experts that can offer expertise to deliver the right results.
-Centralized centers of excellence are giving way to new organizational models that facilitate a de-centralized center of excellence that fosters common skills and collaboration, yet keep analysts embedded in the business.
+Each piece of the equation – data and analysis – has experts who can deliver the right results.
+Centralized centers of excellence give way to new organizational models that facilitate a de-centralized center of excellence that fosters common skills and collaboration yet keeps analysts embedded in the business.

-As you establish your governance and collaboration model, make sure the plan facilitates both security and sharing up-and-down the entire analytic cycle.
+As you establish your governance and collaboration model, ensure the plan facilitates both security and sharing up-and-down the entire analytic cycle.
 This will turn your de-centralized center of excellence into a well-oiled machine that will produce more answers and generate them faster.

 4. Operationalize Your Results

-In this article we’ve been very careful to emphasize business agility, not simply analytic agility.
+In this article, we’ve been cautious about emphasizing business agility, not simply analytic agility.
 While many tools can help with analytic agility – producing results faster – you need to ask the key question: are you operationalizing your results to make your business move faster?

 Finding insights faster is important, but just as imperative is feeding proper in-context results to businesses so they can use them every day.
 This involves two key ingredients: